-Hackers use account-checking software to successfully log into financial accounts.
+Hackers use account-checking software to log into financial accounts successfully.

 Match found.
 What’s next?
-When a match is found, they can easily view a victim’s account balance and gain access to cash, reward points, and/or virtual currencies.
+When a match is found, they can easily view a victim’s account balance and gain access to cash, reward points, or virtual currencies.

 Because hackers use genuine user credentials, they gain undetected access.
 What follows is a full-fledged account takeover.
-Next, the attacker can drain the account in seconds and/or resell access to other cybercriminals.
+Next, the attacker can drain the account in seconds or resell access to other cybercriminals.

 One of the most effective ways to differentiate real users from bots is with captcha.
 It can provide defense against basic attacks.

 But beware: Solving captcha can also be automated.
 There are businesses out there that pay people to solve captchas by clicking on those traffic light pictures.
 To counter, there is reCAPTCHA that is available in three versions: